Mekiki Framework · T1–T5 · Version 3.0.0

 Suggested AI instruction

-Read THEORY_MAP.md before reading mekiki-framework-t1-t3.md.
-Preserve the distinctions listed in the Theory Map.
-Treat the papers as cumulative in the order T1 → T2 → T3.
+Read THEORY_MAP.md for the T1–T5 conceptual invariants before reading mekiki-framework-t1-t5.md.
+Treat the papers in the order T1 → T2 → T3 → T4 → T5.
 Cite the relevant paper DOI, not the repository or website.